sdalu/moses/README.md

 ### PiJuice

-The PiJuice come with an RTC (Real Time Clock) which the Rasbperry Pi until version 5 is missing.
+The PiJuice come with an RTC (Real Time Clock) which the Rasbperry PI until version 5 is missing.

-To use it, the `/boot/config.txt` file need to be edited to place the following line which enable to DS1307 component in the linux kernel.
+To use it, the `/boot/config.txt` file need to be edited to place the following line which enable the DS1307 component in the linux kernel.
 ~~~
 dtoverlay=i2c-rtc,ds1307,addr=0x68
 ~~~